 Jonah’s personal stand for children began during college, when he taught a six-year-old bilingual child to read.
 He then founded a mentorship program for middle school students and later served as an administrator of an enrichment program for children living in public housing.

 Jonah is blessed to be continuing a long family line of service to the community.
 His grandparents, Arthur Jerome Wright and Maggie Leola Bowen Wright, led a vibrant congregational community, started their town’s first home for the aged, and took in more than a dozen foster children.
 Jonah’s parents, Marian Wright Edelman and Peter Edelman, have stood up for civil rights, equal opportunity, and children’s well-being their whole careers.
 Jonah was born and raised in Washington, D.C., graduated from Yale University in 1992, and attended Oxford University on a Rhodes Scholarship, where in three years (1992-1995) he earned master’s and Doctor of Philosophy degrees in politics.
 In 1996, Jonah organized Stand for Children’s historic founding rally in Washington, D.C., which was attended by more than 300,000 people.

-Jonah lives in Portland, Oregon with his wife, Charese, and their twin sons, Elijah and Levi, who attend their neighborhood public high school.
+Jonah lives in Portland, Oregon with his wife, Charese, and their twin sons, Elijah and Levi.